hisuvo/vehicle-rental-system/README.md

 #### Users

-3. Get all user can see only admin
+3. Get all user can see only admin (GET)

         https://vehicle-rental-system-three.vercel.app/api/v1/users

-4. Admin can change user details and Customer can update own profile only
+4. Admin can change user details and Customer can update own profile only (PUT)

         https://vehicle-rental-system-three.vercel.app/api/v1/users/:userId

-5. Admin can delete a user only if no active bookings exist
+5. Admin can delete a user only if no active bookings exist (DELETE)

         https://vehicle-rental-system-three.vercel.app/api/v1/users/:userId

 #### Vehicles

-6. Only Admin can create Vehicle and need Jwt authorization bearar token
+6. Only Admin can create Vehicle and need Jwt authorization bearar token (POST)

         https://vehicle-rental-system-three.vercel.app/api/v1/vehicles